jmachuca77/Open_Duck_Mini/docs/assembly_guide.md

 - Some wire
 - Loctite Threadlocker blue 243

-> General note : Everytime you screw something in the motors, you want to use a little loctite threadlocker.
+> General note : Everytime you screw something in the motors metal against metal, you want to use a little loctite threadlocker.
 This will prevent the screws from coming loose due to the vibrations during the operation of the robot.
 It adds a little time to to the build, but you'll be glad you took the time ;)
+>
+> Don't use loctite with the plastic screws

 > At any time, you can refer to the CAD here : https://cad.onshape.com/documents/64074dfcfa379b37d8a47762/w/3650ab4221e215a4f65eb7fe/e/0505c262d882183a25049d05